network-unit-testing-system/nuts/doc/source/tests/portresponse.rst

 Return
 ~~~~~~

-Return all open ports on the destination host
+A list of all open ports.

 .. code:: json